dherault/serverless-offline/README.md

 --corsExposedHeaders        Used as additional Access-Control-Exposed-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'WWW-Authenticate,Server-Authorization'
---disableCookieValidation   Used to disable cookie-validation on hapi.js-server --enforceSecureCookies      Enforce secure cookies --exec "<script>"           When provided, a shell script is executed when the server starts up, and the server will shut down after handling this command
---hideStackTraces           Hide the stack trace on lambda failure.
+--disableCookieValidation   Used to disable cookie-validation on hapi.js-server --enforceSecureCookies      Enforce secure cookies --hideStackTraces           Hide the stack trace on lambda failure.
 Default: false --host                  -o  Host name to listen on.
 Default: localhost --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files